 Alice H. Cook House

-- Waste Management: 50% of all waste generated by demolishing the old dormitory was diverted from the landfill.
+- 50% of all waste generated by demolishing the old dormitory was diverted from the landfill

-- Materials Used: Recycled steel; locally manufactured carpet, tile, and doors; and wood certified by the Forest Stewardship Council were used in the construction of the Cook House.
+- Recycled steel, locally manufactured carpet, tile, and doors, and wood certified by the Forest Stewardship Council were used in the construction of the Cook House

-- Green Housekeeping: Campus Life's unique Green Housekeeping program promotes effective use of less toxic chemicals by the building care professionals
+- Campus Life's unique Green Housekeeping program promotes effective use of less toxic chemicals by the building care professionals

-- Landscaping: Native plants were used in landscaping, eliminating the need for routine irrigation and restoring native habitats.
+- Native plants were used in landscaping, eliminating the need for routine irrigation and restoring native habitats

-- Indoor Environmental Quality: Building materials, components, sealants, adhesives, paints, and carpets were chosen which had very low levels of volatile compounds, formaldehyde, and similar air contaminants, sparing factory workers, wholesalers, construction crews, and future tenants from the effects of these potentially-harmful materials.
+- Building materials, components, sealants, adhesives, paints, and carpets were chosen which had very low levels of volatile compounds, formaldehyde, and similar air contaminants, sparing factory workers, wholesalers, construction crews, and future tenants from the effects of these potentially-harmful materials

-- Green Roofs: Plants and grasses are grown on the roof to maximize space, provide insulation, reduce water run-off, and reduce renovation costs by protecting the building from the effects of weather.
-While the size of the green roof was not enough to earn LEED points, the installation of a green roof provides an important demonstration of this specialized green roof design for the campus.
+- Plants and grasses are grown on the roof to maximize space, provide insulation, reduce water run-off, and reduce renovation costs by protecting the building from the effects of weather

-- Alternative Transportation: Indoor bike storage was provided to encourage alternatives to road-jamming automobile transport and the Cook House is located within ¼ mile of two bus stops, each servicing two bus lines.
+- Indoor bike storage was provided to encourage alternatives to road-jamming automobile transport and the Cook House is located within ¼ mile of two bus stops, each servicing two bus lines

 LEED®, and its related logo, is a trademark owned by the U.S. Green Building Council® and is used with permission.